-Q (Remote Vehicle Start): For vehicles with this feature, press and release and then press and hold Q within two seconds to start the engine from outside the vehicle using the RKE transmitter.
-See Remote Vehicle Start on page 2-8.
+Ω (Remote Vehicle Start): For vehicles with this feature, press and release and then press and hold Ω for at least four seconds to start the engine from outside the vehicle using the RKE transmitter.
+See Remote Vehicle Start on page 2-9.

-The buttons on the keys are disabled when there is a key is in the ignition, if equipped.
+The RKE transmitter buttons will not operate when the key is in the ignition.